jericdei/accuweather-forecast-app/README.md

-# AccuWeather Forecast App
+# Weather Forecast App

-This is a simple Weather App using AccuWeather Forecast API for a Software Developer Examination from Regal Credit.
+This is a simple Weather Forecasting App using different API providers.

 ## Features